cristhiamdaniel/Class_Notes/index.md

 {% include navigation.html %}

-# Algorithm Analysis
+# Welcome to my lecture notes

 ## Description
 {{ site.description }}

-Welcome to the Algorithm Analysis course given to systems engineering students.
-In this space we collect class notes, projects and a lot of code!
+If you are interested in computer science and mathematics, you are in the right place.

 {% include footer.html %}